-Starting at one end, roll each individual strip into a circle-like a cigar.
-Spread the layers open slightly once the roll is formed.
+- Use a pastry cutter (or pizza cutter) to cut the rectangle into twelve 1 1/4-inch (3 cm) wide strips.
+Starting at one end, roll each individual strip into coil.
+Spread the top of the roll (or the layers) open slightly once the roll is formed.

 Bake and Top the Rolls

-The reason you don't roll the rectangle up like a cinnamon roll and cut it is because you want to keep that snail-shaped bun as sharp as possible.
-Slicing would smoosh the layers together and eliminate those lines of demarcation.
+- The reason you don't roll the rectangle up like a cinnamon roll and cut it is because you want to keep that snail-shaped bun as sharp as possible.

-I recommend freezing them after baking them, but before you sugar them.
-They're great in the freezer for 2 months.
+- I recommend freezing them after baking them, but before you sugar them:

 - Transfer the cooled plain or glazed buns to a freezer-safe container.

 - Freeze them for up to 2 months.